How a model learns: training and inference

 Training is the expensive one-time event where a model's numbers get tuned.
 Inference is the cheap repeated use afterwards.
 The gap in cost is enormous, and it shapes the whole industry.

-Post 3 ended on "a model is learned numbers".
-This post is about how the learning happens, and why running a model afterwards is a completely different problem.
+Post 3 left off on "a model is just learned numbers."
+This post is about how those numbers actually get learned, and why running the model afterwards is a completely different problem with a completely different price tag.

 This is post 4 of 8 in the Foundations series.

-Training is the loop that turns random numbers into useful numbers.
-The shape is always the same:
+Training is the loop that turns random numbers into useful ones.
+The shape never really changes.

 - Show the model an example from the training data.

-- Measure how wrong the prediction is.
+- Measure how wrong that prediction was.
 That number is the loss.

-- Adjust every parameter slightly in the direction that would reduce the loss.
+- Nudge every parameter a touch in the direction that would shrink the loss.

 - Repeat.
 A few billion times.